AndrewAnnex/SpiceyPy/docs/exceptions.rst

    :top-classes: spiceypy.utils.exceptions.SpiceyError spiceypy.utils.exceptions.SpiceyPyError

-Spice defines hundreds of errors in the format "SPICE(ERROR_NAME)" which are also included in SpiceyPy by a slightly different naming convention, where a Spice error "SPICE(QUERYFAILURE)" will correspond to the spiceypy exception :py:exc:`spiceypy.utils.exceptions.SpiceQUERYFAILURE`.
+Spice defines hundreds of errors in the format "SPICE(ERROR_NAME)" which are also included in SpiceyPy by a slightly different naming convention, where a Spice error "SPICE(QUERYFAILURE)" will correspond to the SpiceyPy exception :py:exc:`spiceypy.utils.exceptions.SpiceQUERYFAILURE`.

-These errors will inherit the appropriet parent SpiceyPyError with bultin exception mix in if the correct corresponding exception type is known.
+These errors will inherit the appropriate parent SpiceyPyError with builtin exception mix-in if the correct corresponding exception type is known.
 For example, :py:exc:`spiceypy.utils.exceptions.SpiceDIVIDEBYZERO` is a subclass of the :py:exc:`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError`.

 :py:exc:`spiceypy.utils.exceptions.SpiceyPyZeroDivisionError` in turn, is a subclass of :py:exc:`spiceypy.utils.exceptions.SpiceyPyError` and the built in :py:exc:`ZeroDivisionError`.

+By subclassing the errors in this way, users can tune how granular their exception handling code will respond.
+For most users the top level SpiceyError and SpiceyPyError will be sufficient for their needs.

 Exception Contents
 ------------------